joerivanveen/each-domain-a-page/readme.txt

 = Benefits: =

-1. the rest of your website keeps working as always
+1. the rest of your website keeps working as usual

 2. you can easily reuse and maintain elements like forms on several domains at once